imujtaba8488/package_im_stepper/README.md

 ## About

-A growing collection of widgets primarily used to step-through various steps/widgets in your application.
+A growing collection of widgets primarily used to step-through various steps/widgets in an application.

 ## Description

 A number of applications require to show steps to its users, for example, an app surveying its users require to display the step that the user is on while the user is filling up the survey form.
-This is where im_stepper comes into play with easy to use stepper widgets that may find its uses in a myriad applications.
+This is where im_stepper comes into play with easy to use stepper widgets that may find its uses in myriad applications.

 Simply import `package:im_stepper/stepper.dart` and choose any of the following steppers appropriate for your application: